hikeventures/hikeventures.github.io/_posts/articles/2016-09-19-christmas-gift-guide.markdown

 ---
 layout: post
-title: Best Outdoor Gear Gift Ideas for Christmas 2016 - Hiking, Backpacking, Skiing and Snowshoeing
+title: Best Outdoor Gear Gift Ideas for Him for Christmas 2016 - Hiking, Backpacking, Skiing and Snowshoeing
 description: The best hiking and backpacking christmas gifts for 2016
 date: 2016-09-19 07:30:00
 category: reviews